caltechlibrary/dataset/docs/import-gsheet.md

 + COL_NO_FOR_ID is the column number to use for the unique ID name of the JSON document.
 It should be an integer starting with "1".

+## Options

++ -overwrite=true Allows dataset to overwrite existing values in a collection

 ## Description